zaiisao/Documentation/en/Voice/lastmile_quality_web.md

 ## Implementation

 Before conducting the last-mile test, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Voice/start_call_web.md) or [Start a Live Broadcast](../../en/Voice/start_live_web.md).
+For details, see [Start a Call](../../en/Voice/start_call_web.md) or [Start Live Interactive Streaming](../../en/Voice/start_live_web.md).

 Before joining the channel, create two Client objects and two streams to join a test channel, where one stream tests the uplink network conditions, and the other tests the downlink.